Ananda Thandavam

-Ananda Thandavam is a 2009 Tamil-language romantic drama film, an adaptation of Sujatha's serialized novel Pirivom Santhippom.
-The film was directed by A. R. Gandhi Krishna and produced by V. Ravichandran of Aascar Films.
+Ananda Thandavam is a 2009 Tamil-language romantic drama film directed by A. R. Gandhi Krishna and produced by V. Ravichandran of Aascar Films.

+An adaptation of Sujatha's serialized novel Pirivom Santhippom, the film stars Siddharth Venugopal, Tamannaah Bhatia, and Rukmini Vijayakumar.
+The love story of Raghu (Siddharth) and Madhu (Tamannaah) captured the hearts of many, prompting Sujatha to write the second part due to high reader demand.
 The music was composed by G. V. Prakash Kumar with editing by V. T. Vijayan and cinematography by Jeeva Shankar.

-The film stars Siddharth Venugopal, Tamannaah Bhatia, and Rukmini Vijayakumar.
-The characters Raghu (Siddharth) and Madhu (Tamannaah): their love story captured so many hearts that Sujatha, who had initially finished the first novel, started the second part due to high demand from readers.

-The film was released on 10 April 2009 to negative reviews and became a commercial failure at the box office.
+The film was released on 10 April 2009 to mixed reviews and became a commercial failure at the box office.